 Dissecting a photograph

-I wanted to walk you through a few photos and let you see what I think makes the images work.
+I wanted to walk you through a few photos and let you see what makes the images work.

 In photo #1, I think a few things help make this photo work.
-Here is a quick bullet list of things that I think help make this work.
+Here is a quick bullet list of things that help make this work.

 • Rule-of-thirds—The man gesturing is on the right top thirds

-• Good use of Light—The light is coming onto their faces and brightest where the two men are in the photo
+• Good use of light that is shining onto their faces, and it is brightest where the two men are in the photo

-• Gesture—The man’s gesture helps you know he is talking to the man next to him.
+• Gesture—The man’s gesture helps you know he is talking to the man beside him.
 Also, the little girl’s finger under her nose shows possible sniffles.
 The little girl’s eyes also redirect you back to the man gesturing

-• Shallow Depth-of-field [DOF]—The photo drops off in sharpness as you go back into the picture.
-Shallow Depth-of-field helps keep your attention towards the front of the man
+• Shallow Depth-of-field [DOF]—As you return to the picture, the photo drops off in sharpness.
+Shallow Depth-of-field helps keep your attention on the front of the man

 Photo #2